Account Linking: AuthHero vs. Auth0

 |---|---|---|

-| Automatic Email Linking | ❌ Requires custom Action | ✅ Built-in |
+| Automatic Email Linking | ❌ Requires custom Action | ✅ account-linking template (or legacy built-in path) |

 | Manual Linking via Hook | Requires Management API calls | ✅ Simple setLinkedTo() API |